-The property has been altered with the addition of external wall insulation.
+There appears to have been alterations to the roof space with the installation of a 'Velux' style skylight window.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.